eth-cscs/cpp-course-2023/03_02_data_access_algorithms_ranges/p1_containers_algorithms_ranges.md

 }
 ```

-- I'm pretty confident this solution actually works
+- This solution very likely actually works
-- But it is very ineffcient, now it's O(n*log(n)) comparisons
+- It's very inefficient though
+    - Sorting the whole vector is a waste

 ---

-# Lesson #2: use algorithms when it makes sense (4)
+# Lesson #2: reduce your problems to STL algorithms (4)

-`std::upper_bound` is lesser known, but is just exactly what we need:
+**Attempt one:** use `std::upper_bound`

 ```c++
 void InsertSorted(std::vector<int>& range, int item) {